 The MPM needs to evaluate feedback (hopefully with the help of a customer success manager or team), draw insights, and turn that information into features.
 Those insights – the learning component – is a critical step in the process.
 If the MPM hasn’t read the Lean Startup, he or she should right away.

 Mobile devices and applications have already changed the world, but specialty professions are just catching up.
-Over time, mobile product management will evolve.
-Standards and best practices will emerge.
+Over time, the Mobile Product Management role will evolve to stay up to date.
+Standards and best practices will emerge, and your app needs to reflect this.
+Make sure to work with a trusted app development company who understands this intricacies of mobile app development.